Waltons’ ultimate guide to buying a greenhouse

 Not having a big enough greenhouse is a common complaint among gardeners.
 Always buy the biggest you can afford, or that your garden can accommodate, bearing in mind your garden’s overall size and planning regulations.
 Here are some things to consider before you decide on the final size for your greenhouse:

 • What do you want to grow?
-Obviously the more you want to grow in your greenhouse, the bigger the structure will need to be.
+Obviously the more you want to cultivate in your greenhouse, the bigger the structure will need to be.
 If you’re planning to plant seedlings, bear in mind that half-walled greenhouses don’t let the light hit the ground throughout the day – you’ll need to install a bench to grow them on.

 • Height: the higher your greenhouse, the more efficiently it will let in the light – the eaves should be at least 5’ high.